 “NAD+ is the closest we’ve gotten to a fountain of youth,” says David Sinclair, co-director of the Paul F. Glenn Center for the Biology of Aging at Harvard Medical School.
 “It’s one of the most important molecules for life to exist, and without it, you’re dead in 30 seconds.”

-NAD+ is a molecule found in all living cells and is critical for regulating cellular aging and maintaining proper function of the whole body.
+NAD+ is a molecule found in all living cells and is critical for regulating cellular aging and maintaining the proper function of the whole body.
 Levels of NAD+ in people and animals diminish significantly over time, and researchers have found that re-upping NAD+ in older mice causes them to look and act younger, as well as live longer than expected.”

 “In just a week, some signs of aging in muscle and other tissues had been reversed so much so that the researchers could no longer tell the difference between these 2-year-old mice (70-year-old human equivalent) and the tissues of 4-month-old mice (26-year-old human equivalent).